Joshua Russell

 EAR 105 – Earth Science

 Joshua Russell is an Assistant Professor of seismology in the Department of Earth and Environmental Sciences.
 His research utilizes measurements of ground vibrations from seismic waves to image Earth’s interior, illuminating its structure, composition, and dynamics.
-This involves collecting new datasets from unexplored reaches of the globe as well as developing leading-edge computational and analytical tools for imaging Earth’s properties.
-He teaches courses in Earth Science, earthquake seismology, and geophysical imaging and is a member of Syracuse University’s Energy and Environment Research Cluster.
+This involves collecting new datasets from unexplored locations and developing leading-edge computational and analytical tools for imaging Earth’s material properties.
+His research aims to improve our understanding of the plate tectonic processes that shape our planet.

 My research involves using seismic waves to image the crust and upper mantle to investigate Earth’s tectonic processes.
-My work targets fundamental questions regarding:
+My work targets fundamental questions regarding the structure and evolution of tectonic plates; dynamics of extensional environments (mid-ocean ridges, continental rifts); scale/vigor of mantle convection and its impact on the lithosphere; and abundance of melt and volatiles in Earth’s mantle and their role in tectonic processes.

 To address these questions, my group collects new datasets from unexplored regions of the world to map temperature, composition, and flow in the mantle beneath.
 Much of this work takes place in the oceans, which cover most of our planet and span the entire plate lifecycle but are only sparsely instrumented.
-My group develops tools for imaging seismic wavespeed, attenuation, and anisotropy that incorporate information from disciplines such as mineral physics and petrology to quantify the state of the mantle and its dynamics.
-State-of-the-art high performance computing facilities at SU support this work, and students in my group develop computational and analytical skills that are highly valued by industry.
+We develop models of seismic wavespeed, attenuation, and anisotropy that incorporate information from disciplines such as mineral physics and rock mechanics to quantify the physical state of the mantle and its dynamics.
+State-of-the-art high performance computing facilities at SU support this work.

-Geophysics, seismic imaging, tectonics, ocean-bottom seismology, inverse theory
+Geophysics, seismic imaging, tectonics, ocean-bottom seismology, geophysical inverse theory